 - the land is available for residential development; and

-- residential development of the land is achievable within 15 years.
+- residential development of the land is achievable.

-Detailed guidance on brownfield land registers was published on 28 July 2017 through National Planning Practice Guidance (NPPG).
-The format of the brownfield land register is set out in the Brownfield Land Registers Data Standard published by the Department for Communities and Local Government (DCLG) and this requires that the register is provided in a spreadsheet style and published in a standard data format.
+An updated format (October 2019) of the brownfield land register is set out in the Brownfield Land Registers Data Standard published by the Department for Communities and Local Government (DCLG).
+This requires the register to be presented in a spreadsheet style and published in a standard data format.

 Part 1 of the Register includes all sites which meet the relevant criteria regardless of their planning status.
 It also includes sites with extant full planning permission or outline planning permission, as well as sites without planning permission.

-The latest Newcastle-under-Lyme Brownfield Register is available to view using the link below.
-It is reviewed and updated at least once a year to ensure it is up to date.
+The latest Newcastle-under-Lyme Brownfield Land Register (.csv file) is available to view using the link below.
+It is reviewed at least once a year to ensure it is up to date.

 The below site maps relate to a selection of the sites contained within the Brownfield Register:

-- TB6 - Former Pool Dam Pub Site, Orme Road, Poolfields, Newcastle
+- TB6 - Former Pool Dam Pub Site, Orme Road, Poolfields, Newcastle-under-Lyme

-- TC39 - Enjoy Car Life Site, Blackfriars Road, Newcastle
+- TC40 - Car Park, Blackfriars Road, Newcastle-under-Lyme

 - TK11 - Wedgwood Road, Kidsgrove

 More information will be published on this page when available.
-For any other queries please contact the planning policy team at email@example.com
+For any other queries please contact the planning policy team.